Tupu (TV series): Overview

 The series revolves around a semi-wild girl named Tupu.
 Tupu is similar and reminiscent of Mowgli from The Jungle Book, although she retains manners and a basic understanding of English.
 Tupu lives with her friend, Whatzup, a squirrel, and also spends a lot of time with Norton.
 Tupu also had befriended all of the animals in the Central Park zoo.
 Norton lives with his father and has a privileged life, being chauffeured around town, especially to Central Park in a stretch limousine.
 Tupu is incessantly chased by the Central Park guard, Shoobert Shoobz, who makes every endeavor to prove her existence.
-Yet he keeps failing in catching her.
-His unconfirmed claim that a wild girl hides in the park has led people to perceive him as deranged.
+Yet he keeps failing in catching her, and his unconfirmed claim that a wild girl hides in the park has led people to perceive him as deranged.

 Characters

 Tupu

 A barefoot wild girl who has been raised in Central Park and lives in the big oak tree.
 She gets along well with Norton and can speak to animals as well as understand them.
 She is often hunted by Shoobz, but always manages to elude capture.
 Tupu dislikes anyone who mistreats animals and nature.
 She is often accompanied by her squirrel friend, Whatzup.
 She is not known by anyone other than Shoobz or Norton.
 To everyone else she is just a normal girl from New York, only Norton really knows where she lives.
 Tupu's parents are never seen or mentioned and no explanation is given for their absence.